pearlbea/better-img/README.md

 # better-img
-A simple web component that adds a fallback url attribute to images
+A simple web component that adds a fallback url attribute to image